Peel Region homepage

 You must receive Peel Region’s approval to enroll in CWELCC before proceeding with municipal zoning, site plan approval, or entering into a lease agreement.

-We have updated the targets for such priority communities based on our expansion to date.
-This will result in focusing more on the communities that need expansion and pause work in areas that have already met the desired targets.
+We have updated the targets in our priority communities based on our expansion goals.
+We will focus on the communities that need expansion and pause work in communities that have already met the desired targets.

 If you’re interested in participating in the CWELCC program, complete the CWELCC expansion application form.